 Once you know why you’ve had your account paused then you can work to resolve this.
 Generally these things shouldn’t be too time consuming and could be as simple as removing a chain of disapproved ads or updating your targeting.

 If you’re not confident with AdWords you can speak to Google* who might be able to talk you through some recommendations.
-Otherwise consider agency support – we can offer on-going or short term support to help you get back on track.
+Otherwise consider agency support – we offer on-going or short term support to help you get back on track.
 We also run training if you or your team would benefit from this.
+If this would be of interest, please drop us a line as we’d be happy to discuss options with you.

 Requesting a review

 Once you feel that the transgression has been dealt with you can appeal against the account suspension.
-Google can then take up to 10 days to respond, though we’ve experienced cases in which this happens much quicker.
+Google can then take up to 10 days to respond, though we’ve often seen this happen much quicker.

 In the ‘Notes’ section you should provide some information on the steps that you’ve taken to update your account and make it compliant.